-Running a Job on HPCC using PBS
+Running a Job on HPC using PBS

-To run a job on the HPCC cluster, you will need to set up a Portable Batch System (PBS) file.
+To run a job on the HPC cluster, you will need to set up a Portable Batch System (PBS) file.
 This PBS file defines the commands and cluster resources used for the job.
 A PBS file is a simple text file that can be easily edited with a UNIX editor, such as vi, pico, or emacs.
 Information on UNIX editors can be found in the UNIX Overview section of the ITS website.

 Submitting a Job